SouthernEmperor/greecemod/README.txt

 I believe you need to set up git on your computer: https://help.github.com/articles/set-up-git/
 (helpful instructions are there as well)
--Once I add you, you should set up the greecemod repository on your comp's git so you can add files -If you don't want to do this setup, it's not critical; just make sure you send the files you want to add to me or someone who can add them, or if you're doing txt files you can just put them on here.
+-Once I add you, you should clone the greecemod repository with your comp's git so you can edit the folder;
+-If you don't want to do this setup, it's not critical; just make sure you send the files you want to add to me or someone who can add them, or if you're doing txt files you can just put them on here.
 I *think*